-Additionally, the City of Grand Forks will not allow any significant odor-producing processes to the open-air on the site to include wastewater processes.
-The City is collaborating with Fufeng USA to design a closed-treatment system through which wastewater would be conveyed directly to the City’s wastewater treatment facility, more than three miles west of the project site.
-To support this effort, a third-party consultant, Black & Veatch, is developing the scope and requirements for the owners to demonstrate odor mitigation efforts for plant processes.
+Additionally, the City of Grand Forks is collaborating with Fufeng USA and their third party consultants, Black & Veatch, to design a wastewater system where any odor-generating sources are closed.
+Fufeng USA’s wastewater will be conveyed directly to the City’s wastewater treatment facility, more than three miles west of the project site.
+To support this effort, Black & Veatch is developing the scope and requirements to demonstrate odor mitigation efforts for plant processes.

 Does a new facility in that area mean additional traffic?
 What about railcars?